Garbaz/motorcontrol/README.md

 # motorcontrol
-A server-client system to control a RC car using a Raspberry Pi.
+A server-client system to control an RC car using a Raspberry Pi.